Taranath Tantrik

 Taranath Tantrik is a fictional character of Bengali literature created by the legendary Bengali novelist Bibhutibhushan Bandyopadhyay.
 Later his son Taradas Bandyopadhyay wrote several more stories featuring the character.
-The elder son of Taradas Bandyopadhyay, Tathagata Bandyopadhyay continuing the legacy of Taranath.
+The elder son of Taradas Bandyopadhyay, Tathagata Bandyopadhyay is continuing the legacy of Taranath.
+Younger son Trinankur Bandyopadhyay also wrote a story on Taranath Tantrik, but it is likely that Tathagata Bandyopadhyay will be continuing the family legacy.

 Character

 Taranath Tantrik is a mystic figure and practitioner of occult.
 He lives with his daughter Chari in a house of Mott lane in central Kolkata after having lost most of his supernatural powers because of misuse of Tantra.
 The person looked like a man in his mid fifties.
 He is an astrologer by profession and had many encounters with the supernatural forces in his extensive travels throughout the Bengal.
-He shares those experiences with two friends in his Mott lane house over cups of tea and cigarettes.
+He shares those experiences with two young friends Writer and Kishori in his Mott lane house over cups of tea and cigarettes.
 It is stated that the writer is a regular visitor at Taranath's house, sometimes with his friend, sometimes alone.